ValidMind for model validation 3 — Developing a potential challenger model

 SHAP Global Importance Champion Vs Challenger

 The SHAPGlobalImportance:champion_vs_challenger test evaluates and visualizes the global feature importance for both the champion (log_model_champion) and challenger (rf_model) models using SHAP values.
-The results include normalized mean importance plots and SHAP summary plots, which display the relative contribution of each feature to model predictions and the distribution of SHAP values across the dataset.
-These visualizations facilitate comparison of feature influence and model reasoning between the two models.
+The results include normalized mean importance plots and SHAP summary plots, which display the relative contribution of each feature to model predictions and the distribution of SHAP values across instances.
+These visualizations provide insight into which features most strongly influence model outputs and how feature values relate to prediction impact.

 Key insights:

-• Challenger model relies on limited features: The rf_model challenger model assigns importance almost exclusively to CreditScore and Tenure, with other features not represented in the importance plots.
+• Challenger model focuses on fewer features: The rf_model challenger model attributes importance almost exclusively to CreditScore and Tenure, with no other features showing material contribution in the normalized SHAP value plot.

 Figures